kramburley/PrimoFinder/README.md

       (line 27) recipients: add as many email addresses to the list as you want i.e. ['sample@email.com', 'sample2@email.com']

-2.) compile by typing on the commandline pyinstaller --oneflie .\primogemfinder.py
+2.) compile by typing on the commandline pyinstaller --onefile .\primogemfinder.py

 3.) run the created file under dist folder and wait for an email for new promocodes!